Oil rises on economic optimism, tightening supplies

 Also on Wednesday, government data showed that U.S. crude oil stockpiles last week unexpectedly fell to 475.7 million barrels, their lowest level since March.

-The number of Americans filing new applications for unemployment benefits decreased last week, suggesting that the jobs market was stabilising as authorities start to loosen pandemic-related restrictions on businesses.

-Additional reporting by Julia Payne and Jessica Jaganathan; Editing by Marguerita Choy and Kirsten Donovan
+Additional reporting by Julia Payne and Jessica Jaganathan; Editing by Marguerita Choy, Kirsten Donovan and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.